Joel-Butler/wiki-js-replica/Platform/backup.md

 ## Open Questions
 1. Stateful backup - I am likely going to need to pause my statefulsets somehow in order to back up their data (keeping the DB and platform in sync appropriately).
+2. Etcd requires backup to occur on an etcd member.
+This may either require backup to run on the master (possible via directives on a yaml file) or the pod itself will need to be able to join the etcd cluster for the purpose of backing it up (the first seems easier for now) - as  a test run we'll use the manual copy of the master database via ssh.